 Also called Visoke, Mount Bisoke is a dormant volcano in the Virunga Mountain chain shared between Rwanda and Congo.
 The biggest part of this 3711m high volcano plus its summit lies with in Rwanda’s Volcanoes National Park.
-Its summit is filled with fog not snow.
 Bisoke is a Swahili word meaning soaked in water.
+Its summit is however filled with fog not snow.
 The locals named it a mountain soaked in water by the large crater lake at its summit and the smaller one called Ngezi located mid way to its top.
-Inexperienced hikers and those of advanced age can even take a shorter hike up to Ngezi being unable to reach the summit.
+Being unable to reach the summit, inexperienced hikers and those of advanced age can just do a shorter hike up to Lake Ngezi.

-Hiking Mount Bisoke in Rwanda in Volcanoes National Park
+The day for hiking Mount Bisoke in Volcanoes National Park

 It’s at the trek starting point that you separate with your driver to join your guides and the rangers who provide you with walking sticks, take you through another simple briefing plus agreeing on the pace at which you can move.
 Kindly hire a porter to assist you during the hike.
 In this very spirit, you will be contributing to the peaceful existence of the park and the surrounding communities.
 Porters are the local people from the park’s adjacent areas and are well trained by Rwanda Development Board.